That’s a good motto to live by.

 Use the amount of veggies (celery, bell pepper, and onion) to taste.
 Stirring in fresh chopped tomato (you could probably use tinned tomatoes, drained, in lieu of the fresh chopped tomato) helps cut the rich taste of the Alfredo sauce, as well as adding to the color and nutrition of the dish.

-This is utterly delicious with blackened salmon, tilapia, or shrimp (you could also blackened chicken), but it’s also yummy with Smoked Sausage (I used smoked turkey sausage, and when I can obtain it, I use the hot pepper spicy smoked turkey sausage).
+This is utterly delicious with blackened salmon, tilapia, or shrimp (you could also serve with blackened chicken), but it’s also yummy with Smoked Sausage (I used smoked turkey sausage, and when I can obtain it, I use the hot pepper spicy smoked turkey sausage).
 Want it meatless?
 Use a favorite spicy meatless meat substitute (such as Soyrizo), maybe stir in some cooked kidney beans (“red beans”), or just enjoy it as is.

 We typically enjoy this with a tossed green salad and either garlic toast or “Frenchy bread” (a la Razzoo’s), which is French (or other good quality) bread sliced, buttered on both sides, and grilled.